Search Knowledge Base by Keyword

 ULC's are sometimes confused for LLC's, which are something completely different.
 LLC stands for Limited Liability Company.
 LLC's are very common in the United States, but are not available for registration as a corporate legal entity in Canada.

 Other corporation types that are available in the United States, but not in Canada include C-Corporations and S-Corporations.
-The C and S stand for specific sections of the US Internal Revenue Code are are not relevant in Canada.
+The C and S stand for specific sections of the US Internal Revenue Code are not applicable in Canada.

 LLP stands for Limited Liability Partnership.
 The rules regarding who may register an LLP vary in each Province, however, they are usually restricted to professional service partnerships such as accounting and law firms.
 They are not suitable for most small businesses.